-The Power of Families is run by Saren Eyre Loosli with some help from her tech-savvy husband Jared.
-Here’s Saren and Jared with their five children.
+The Power of Families is run by Saren Eyre Loosli with some help from her tech-savvy husband Jared and a whole lot of great authors who contribute their writing.
+Here’s Saren and Jared with their five children:

 Before starting her parenting journey, Saren earned a B.A. from Wellesley College and a Masters in Education from Harvard University and had the opportunity to do humanitarian and missionary work in Eastern Europe (setting up volunteer programs in orphanages there), participate in humanitarian service trips in Africa and Bolivia, co-direct national Make a Difference Day efforts for the Points of Light Foundation in Washington D.C., write materials for the Harvard Family Research Project, design and run enrichment programs in schools in Boston, develop teacher training and curriculum for schools and preschools, and design and conduct trainings for educators throughout the United States for the Corporation for National Service.

-While raising her family, Saren used naptimes and school time (and sometimes late night hours…) to help co-found and co-direct the website Power of Moms (that has reached almost 2 million mothers), co-author two anthologies (Motherhood Realized and Deliberate Motherhood), conduct webinars reaching thousands of mothers on Power of Moms, and co-directed the online Mom Conference for two years.
-She’s also designed and presented training events/retreats for moms and for couples across the United States and in Australia (often bringing one of her children or her whole family along to help with the event and enjoy a special trip).
+While she had 5 young children, Saren felt the need to connect and share ideas with other moms so she used naptimes and school time (and sometimes late night hours…) to help co-found and co-direct the website Power of Moms that grew to a viewership of over 2 million mothers.
+She also co-authored two anthologies (Motherhood Realized and Deliberate Motherhood), conducted webinars reaching thousands of mothers, and co-directed the online Mom Conference for two years.
+Then five years ago, Saren founded a new organization called Power of Families that offers support and resources for both moms AND dads.
+Saren has designed and presented training events/retreats for moms and for couples across the United States and in Australia (often bringing one of her children or her whole family along to help with the event and enjoy a special trip).